-Lake Ecology for Fishing:
+Lake Ecology for Fishing

-However, Kentucky Lake and especially the Tennessee River was home to a thriving freshwater mussel business for many years.
+Kentucky Lake and the Tennessee River were home to a thriving freshwater mussel business for many years.
 Prior to the 1930 and the invention of plastic, the harvested mussel shells were used to make buttons and even cultured pearls.
 Since freshwater mussels move very slowly at best and like cleaner cool water, they prefer to grow in areas that are at least slightly elevated and possibly scoured by current, such as an old roadbed, an exposed building foundation, the edges of the original river channel or even low hilltops now flooded by the lake.

 The mussel beds are one of the features that attract fish.
 Mussels do not have a mechanism to clean their shells.
 The outer layer of the shell actually protects the calcium carbonate core of the shell from acids and other chemicals.
-Small fish congregate to feed on the algae, insects and even plants that attach themselves to the mussel shells.
+Small fish congregate to feed on the algae, insects, and even plants that attach themselves to the mussel shells.
 The big fish come to have dinner on the small fish.
 Some small fish can even use the old shells as nesting sites.

 Places to Find Bream

 Kentucky Lake has a good supply of both black and white crappie.
 They feed on gizzard and threadfin shad.
 In late March and early April, they move to the shallow areas, such as the coves and flooded bottomlands.
 They love buttonball bushes, stake beds, and brush piles.
 There are several of these attractors near the Johnsonville State Historic Park cove.
 During the summer, many will move to deeper water along old channels and flats, while others will remain in the shallows.
-Some crappie stay in shallow to medium depth cover all summer

 Generally they are often found at depths in the old river and creek channels, especially in winter and when the water temperature is over 70 degrees.
 The Duck River and Tennessee River Channels are the deepest areas for the Humphreys County area.
 They spawn in shallow water in rocky areas when the water reaches about 60 degrees in the spring.
 When the water temperature dips near 70 in fall, they may make a return trip to shallow areas as they follow baitfish.

 Bass Fishing in Kentucky Lake

 The bass prefer to eat threadfin and gizzard shad, but they will eat other animals and fish that move—even small lizards if they land in the water.
 The large and smallmouth bass are often in the deeper channels, such as the Tennessee River and the Duck River and the ledges near them and at the mouths of bays.
 Smallmouth bass tend to be more active in the winter than the largemouth since smallmouth tolerate cold better.